cguttweb/nuxt-portfolio-blog/content/posts/css-custom-properties.md

 date: 2020-11-24T16:03:57.225Z
 description: also known as custom properties
 ---
 CSS Variables have been around for a while and designed to try and reduce duplication in CSS.
-They are prefixed with `--` and can be used in declarations using `var()` function e.g.
+They are useful way to change multiple values at the same time.
+To create them you use prefix with `--` and can be used in declarations using `var()` function e.g.

 ```css
 :root {